On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: The analysis of the multiplier

-Here $\Psi(\xi):=\sup_{t}(t\xi-\Phi(t))$ is the 'dual phase'\footnote{From the definition one notices that $\Psi'$ and $\Phi'$ are inverses of each other.
-The concept of duality of phases can be extended to pair of functions that are complementary in the sense of Young's inequality (see \cite{S}, \cite{Z}).} of $\Phi$, $c$ is an absolute constant, while $a$ is some ``well behaved" smooth function.
+Remark.
+From the definition one notices that $\Psi'$ and $\Phi'$ are inverses of each other.
+The concept of duality of phases can be extended to pair of functions that are complementary in the sense of Young's inequality (see \cite{S}, \cite{Z}).

 Inspired by \eqref{fouriertr} and \eqref{fouriertrconv}, our intention is to show that in the setting $\Phi_{\eta}(t)=\eta\,\g(t)$ and $\Psi_{\eta}$ given by $\Psi'_{\eta}(\cdot)=(\eta\,\g')^{-1}(\cdot)$, for $|\Phi_{\eta}(\cdot)|$ large enough, our symbol $m_j$ has the form: \beq \int_{\R}e^{-i\, \xi\, t}\: e^{i \,\eta \g(t)}\:\r_j(t)\,dt= \:c\,e^{-i\Psi_{\eta}(\xi)}\,(\Psi''_{\eta}(\xi))^{1/2}\,2^{j}\,\r^{*}\left(2^j\,(\g')^{-1}(\frac{\xi}{\eta})\right)\,+\,\textrm{Er}\:. \eeq where here the error term obeys